EricThomson/practical_python/readme.md

 This week you will set up your programming environment.
 We will be using [Jupyter notebooks](https://www.nature.com/articles/d41586-018-07196-1), which have become the tool of choice among scientists for sharing code.
 For this week, just go to [getting_started.md](getting_started.md) and follow the instructions there.
 If you already have Jupyter/Conda sete up, you can skip to Step 3 of that page (cloning this repo and running the notebook for the week).

 ### Week 1: Python basics and flow control
 Now that you can use Python and run Jupyter notebooks, you are ready to start doing Python.
-For the first class, you should work through *Chapters 1: Python Basics* and *Chapter 2: Flow Control* from Automate the Boring Stuff.
-This corresponds to the Jupyter notebook [week1.ipynb](week1.ipynb).
+We will cover the basics of Python, and the important topic of flow control (e.g., for loops).
+This material corresponds to Chapters One and Two of Automate the Boring stuff and is covered in the Jupyter notebook [week1.ipynb](week1.ipynb).

 ### Week 2: Functions and data structures
 We will finish out our overview of the fundamentals of Python by looking at functions in Python, and the main types of data structures (lists, tuples, dictionaries, and strings).
 These topics correspond to Chapters 3-6 of Automate the Boring Stuff and can be found in the Jupyter notebook [week2.ipynb](week2.ipynb).